ahuacate/pve-nas/README.md

 <h4><b>Easy Scripts</b></h4>

-Easy Scripts automate the installation and/or configuration processes.
-Easy Scripts are hardware type-dependent so choose carefully.
-Easy Scripts are based on bash scripting. `Cut & Paste` our Easy Script command into a terminal window, press `Enter`, and follow the prompts and terminal instructions.
+Easy Scripts simplify the process of installing and configuring preset configurations.
+To use them, all you have to do is copy and paste the Easy Script command into your terminal window, hit Enter, and follow the prompts and terminal instructions.

-Our Easy Scripts have preset configurations.
-The installer may accept or decline the ES values.
-If you decline the User will be prompted to input all required configuration settings.
-PLEASE read our guide if you are unsure.
+Please note that all Easy Scripts assume that your network is VLAN and DHCP IPv4 ready.
+If this is not the case, you can decline the Easy Script prompt to accept our default settings.
+Simply enter 'n' to proceed without the default settings.
+After declining the default settings, you can configure all your PVE container variables.

+However, before proceeding, we highly recommend that you read our guide to fully understand the input requirements.

 <h4><b>1) PVE NAS Installer Easy Script</b></h4>
 Use this script to start the PVE NAS installer for all PVE NAS types.
 The User will be prompted to select an installation type (i.e Ubuntu, USB, OMV).
 Run in a PVE host SSH terminal.